All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The platform's pricing structure differs significantly from Ro's monthly model.
 Calibrate charges $1,647 for the first year, which includes all medications, doctor visits, coaching sessions, and program materials.
 They also offer a payment plan option at $137 per month, though this extends the total cost over a longer period.

 Calibrate provides access to the same GLP-1 medications as Ro, including semaglutide and tirzepatide.
-However, they work with traditional pharmacies and may be able to help patients navigate insurance coverage for brand-name medications in some cases.
-When insurance isn't available, they utilize compounded versions similar to other telehealth platforms.
+But they work with traditional pharmacies and may be able to help patients find insurance coverage for brand-name medications in some cases.
+When insurance isn't available, they use compounded versions similar to other telehealth platforms.

 Calibrate's coaching component is extensive.
 You'll receive weekly one-on-one coaching calls during the first month, followed by bi-weekly sessions throughout the program.
 The coaching covers four key areas they call "The Four Pillars": food, sleep, exercise, and emotional health.
 Each pillar includes specific protocols and measurable goals tailored to your lifestyle and preferences.